 I have had over 50 disc/nerve block/epidural injections as well as bilateral nerve ablation of the SI joints to try and reduce the pain, and the doctors continue to try different types of injections/locations to pinpoint the pain producer.
 They are starting to think, however, that the pain is caused by too many combined issues to target with simple nerve block injection procedures.

-I had my first spinal surgery (performed by Dr. David Weiss) on March 27th in Gainesville, GA.
-This was essentially four surgeries in one, in which they put hardware in the sacroiliac (SI) joints (bilateral) to fixate the joints and keep them from moving and/or popping out of joint, as they had been doing.
-They also released several muscles and tendons along the SI joint that had been impinging on nerves (called Piriformis Syndrome).
+I had my first spinal surgery (performed by Dr. David Weiss) on March 27th, 2015 in Gainesville, GA (I highly recommend this physician for issues related to the sacroiliac joint).
+I had been diagnosed with Sacroiliac Joint Dysfunction Syndrome, and had attempted conventional treatment options, all to no avail.
+They determined that surgery was the best option for us to move forward toward healing and improvement.
+This was essentially four surgeries in one, in which they put hardware in the sacroiliac (SI) joints (bilateral) to fixate the joints and keep them from moving and/or popping out of joint, as they had been doing (called a Sacroiliac Joint Fixation with Surgical Titanium Screws, Bilateral).
+In technical terms, the surgeon uses the titanium surgical screws to permanently adjoin the sacrum and the illium (both are bones of the pelvis, but are technically the last part of the spine) so that there will no longer be any separation.
+This surgery requires women to be permanently done with their child-bearing years, as these are the two bones that separate during childbirth / active labor.
+The surgeon also released several muscles and tendons along the SI joint that had been impinging on nerves (diagnosis is called Piriformis Syndrome, the name of the surgery is called a Piriformis Release, bilateral).
 The SI joints are at the very base of the spine, so the logic is that if we can fix the foundation of the body's infrastructure, the "cracks" and mal-alignments will begin to settle and the body itself will begin to solve the problem.
 However, with all of my issues, they do expect that this will be much more difficult than what it sounds.
 Even so, the surgery itself was a success in reducing pain in the SI joint region, and it has increased my mobility and ability to function throughout the day.
 I still have my good and bad days, and I still have to pace myself very slowly to accomplish things.
 (Remember they only treated 2 diagnoses of 20.)
 But this surgery has been a miracle for me and my family.
 And for that, we praise God!

-In the Spring of 2016, I opted to have a spinal cord stimulator implanted to help cope with the pain.
+In the Spring of 2016, I opted to have a Spinal Cord Stimulator, SCS (also known as a Dorsal Column Stimulator, DCS), implanted to help cope with the pain.
 It has definitely been a great tool in the struggle to cope with unrelenting pain.
 However, it's not a quick fix (society's all-too-common assumption).
 Even so, I am so grateful for modern medicine and the little steps of improvement along the way.

 This road of life & battling chronic illness on a daily basis has definitely seemed like a long trek at times, but I can also genuinely tell you that God has used this continual struggle in my life as a blessing in countless ways.
 I have grown tremendously in my walk with the Lord through this battle, and I don't know where I would be today if this struggle were never in my life.